Gabelonio/Luxury-Taxis/README.md

 * void activarTaxi(char ingreso[]).
 * void solicitarTaxi().

 Each function has a description (input and output if it is necessary) inside the file "LuxuryTaxis.cpp" which can be opened with a text editior, it contains detailed information and the source code of the software.

 ### Execution
 By cloning this repository, the user will only has to double click the "LuxuryTaxis" executable file and the software will deploy.
 DO NOT REMOVE THE "Agencia" file, this files saves the information of the taxis, without it, the software will not work.

+Note : this application only works on Windows.